morandat/migrate/README.md

 # You're all set !
 ```

-Let's create our first real migration and rollback it
+Let's create our first real migration and roll it back

 ```
 migrate -D migrations create my first migration